Kali River goonch attacks

 The Kali River goonch attacks were a series of fatal attacks on humans believed to be perpetrated by a goonch weighing 90 kg in three villages on the banks of the Kali River in India and Nepal, between 1998 and 2007.
 This is the subject of a TV documentary aired on 22 October 2008, as well as an episode about the Kali River goonch attacks on the Animal Planet series River Monsters.

 Attacks

-The first attack occurred in April 1998, when at 13:00, 17-year-old Dil Bahadur, while swimming in the river, was dragged underwater in front of his girlfriend and several eyewitnesses.
+The first attack occurred in April 1998, when at 13:00, 17-year-old Dil Bahadur, while swimming in the river, was dragged underwater in front of his friend and several eyewitnesses.
 No remains were found, even after a three-day search spanning 5 kilometers (3.11 miles).

 Three months later, at Dharma Ghat, a young boy was pulled underwater in front of his father, who watched helplessly.
 No corpse was ever found.

 The final attack occurred in 2007 when an 18-year-old Nepalese man disappeared in the river, dragged down by something described as a mud-colored "water pig".